IgniteUI/help-topics/topics/02_Controls/igTreeGrid/01_Features/05_igTreeGrid-Row-Selectors.md

 |metadata|
 -->
 # Row Selectors (igTreeGrid)
 The Row Selectors feature for the `igTreeGrid` is extended from the `igGrid` RowSelectors.
 The feature is customized to ease selection in hierarchical data.
-Additional API options specific to the igTreeGrid are introduced – `rowSelectorNumberingMode` and `chechkboxMode`.
+What is more, in order to meet all kind of requirements Row Selectors provides the opportunity to decouple checkboxes from selection.
+Additional API options specific to the igTreeGrid are introduced – `rowSelectorNumberingMode` and `chechkboxMode` as well as additional API methods - `checkedRows`, `uncheckedRows`, `partiallyCheckedRows`, `toggleCheckState` and `toggleCheckStateById`.

 ### In this topic: